-In early October 2018, SPT datasets for payroll and trade creditors were provided to the national NFI team, as per a prescribed timescale.
-These datasets were then matched with public bodies' data.
+In early October 2020, SPT datasets for payroll and trade creditors were provided to the national NFI team, in line with the prescribed timescale.
+These datasets were then matched with other public bodies' data.
 A data match is where the same address, bank account, date, name or payment details is identified in two or more transactions.

-From 31 January 2019, the NFI team released 970 matches to SPT, of these, 962 were trade creditor matches.
-The remaining 8 related to payroll matches.
+From 31 January 2021, the NFI team released 883 matches to SPT, of these, 879 were trade creditor matches.
+The remaining 4 related to payroll matches.